 Visit the beautiful cities

 Sardinia is a large island, but few people live there.
 Thus, there isn’t any really big city.
 The biggest one is Cagliari, the capital of Sardinia; followed by Sassari, at the top north; and Quartu Sant’Elena, which is right by Cagliari.
 Oristano and Nuoro are smaller in size, but charming.
 Alghero is an absolute gem.
-One of the things to do in Sardinia is visiting the lovely cities.

 I’ll admit to be completely biased, but I find Cagliari to be the nicest city in Sardinia.
 The city where I grew up is one of the most underrated cities in Italy, yet to be discovered by mass tourism.
 However, it has a lot to offer to those who visit.
 It is packed with fantastic museums and art galleries; beautiful archaeological sites; lovely squares and splendid churches.
 There’s many gorgeous cafés and some fabulous restaurants.
-Visiting Cagliari is definitely one of the top things to do in Sardinia.

 Sassari is a bit smaller in size compared to Cagliari, but culturally rich.
 There is always some event in the massive and gorgeous Piazza Italia; the center has some beautiful churches – the Duomo is just one of them; and there are a few good museums.
 Hardly known to tourists, Sassari is one of the places to visit in Sardinia.